What the 80 Hour Core Competency Course Includes

 - Role of medication-assisted treatment (MAT) in recovery

-- Clear, compliant documentation
+- Clear, compliant clinical documentation

 - Addressing co-occurring mental health and substance use conditions

-- Ethics, confidentiality, and professional standards in SUD care
+- Professional boundaries in SUD care

 Flexible online course designed to prepare you for success in the substance use disorder counseling field.